katydecorah/katydecorah.github.io/notes/_posts/2022-05-16-audiobooks.md

 image: 2022-05-16-audiobooks.png
 ---

 Last year, I met my goal of reading 52 books in 52 weeks and then some.
-I couldn't have done it without audiobooks, [Libby](https://www.overdrive.com/apps/libby), learning that New York State residents can [apply for the New York Public Library card](https://www.nypl.org/library-card/new).
+I couldn't have done it without audiobooks, [Libby](https://www.overdrive.com/apps/libby), and learning that New York State residents can [apply for a New York Public Library card](https://www.nypl.org/library-card/new).

 Listening to a book while doing anything else is like a delightful cheat.
 I listen to books while: